My Horse Stories

 As I pieced together Rowan's symptoms, I realized she had an arthritic hip.
 I treated her for it, and as she improved, Rowan joined the team as being capable of lots of GO.
 More-so mentally than physically, in actuality.
 She was really interested in exploring and traveling.
 Lots of curiosity.
 We started stacking up the hours and miles.

 Late in 2011, on Oct.31, I was riding Abby up a road in the development that I seldom went on.
 Although the maps showed it as being the shortest route to the National Forest, it crossed property of an unfriendly man who blocked the gates.
 It should've been the right way to avoid the traffic on the county road... but...
 He drove up behind us, I pulled over to let him by, waved with a smile, and continued on my way.
 One minute later I heard what sounded like a jet in the sky.
 Looking up I failed to turn on my helmet camera, so was surprised to see him coming down the one lane wide blind corner at 35 MPH.
 He slammed on the brakes as if he forgot I was there, slid 100 feet up to, and stopping under Abby's nose.
 Abby FREAKED OUT.
 I had my hands full maintaining control.
-The man jumped out and started yelling at us.
-I remained calm and tried to reason with him for five minutes, to no avail.
+The man jumped out and started yelling at us, accusing us of several things including spying and tresspassing, while still being 1010 feet from His property (line).
+I remained calm and tried to reason with him for five minutes, all the while circling my normally calm Abby, who was still freaking out because of this man yelling at us.
+To no avail, he couldn't be reasoned with.
+We walked away.

 After I rode home, two sheriff's deputies came to my place to tell me not to go up that road.
 If I did so again, they would arrest me!